Life At RIT

 Career Counseling—Students can meet with a career counselor to explore options for majors, careers, and co-ops, as well as help with the job search process.
 Walk-in hours are also available for quick questions.

-RIT Job Zone—This network consists of RIT alumni, employers, and friends of RIT who volunteer to support students with career support.
-Through the RIT Job Zone, students can locate a career mentor and search a database to view job and co-op openings.
+Handshake—This network consists of RIT alumni, employers, and friends of RIT who volunteer to support students with career support.
+Through Handshake, students can locate a career mentor and search a database to view job and co-op openings.

 Job Search Preparation—The Career Services and Cooperative Education student page also provides resources for job search preparation, including information on cover letter and resume writing, interviewing, networking and much more.